These No-Bake Cookies and Cream Bars are so chewy, rich and delicious! You’d never guess that this decadent dessert is made with just 3 ingredients!

 No-Bake Cookies and Cream Bars

 I love a treat that can be whipped up in about 15 minutes.
 My boys and their buddies couldn’t get enough of these Chewy Oreo Bars we had as an after school snack this week.
-Sometimes spontaneous recipe creations turn out to be the most fun!
-Yes you use an entire package of Oreo Cookies, but what you get in return is a marshmallow-y Oreo treat that is worth every bite.
+Yes, you use an entire package of Oreo Cookies, but what you get in return is a marshmallow-y Oreo treat that is worth every bite.
 Surprise the kids (and yourself) with this one, they’ll be all smiles, Enjoy.

 Try my Oreo Stuffed Chocolate Chip Cookies recipe too!
 Be sure to follow Picky Palate on Instagram for daily recipe inspiration!